Thursday, October 21, 2021

 With two engines out and fires blazing, his left elevator shot off, a shattered connection between one wing section and the fuselage, and battling terrible visibility, Watson steered his severely damaged aircraft to a successful landing at Royal Air Force Metfield, then home to the American 353rd Fighter Group, which flew P-47 Thunderbolts.
 Watson recalled that on the radio he could hear the airfield’s control tower call to him, “Come on in big friend.”

 Watson survived the war, finishing his service with more than thirty combat missions.
 By then, he had seemingly grown tired of being reminded about his World Series stunt, shrugging when asked about it by an Indianapolis News reporter and commenting, “That’s water over the dam.”
-In peacetime, Watson flew for a time with Pan American Airways before settling down in Indianapolis for a long career in the insurance industry, retiring in 1983 and dying ten years later.
+In peacetime, Watson flew for a time with Pan American Airways before settling down in Indianapolis for a long and successful career in the insurance industry, retiring in 1983 and dying ten years later at the age of seventy-two.
 His traumatic experiences in the skies over Germany had marked their changes on him even while he served overseas.
 When David returned to London in May 1944, for security reasons he had to be identified by someone who knew him.
 “Jack Watson arrived from our base to identify me,” David remembered, “and it was a great relief to see him.
 I was pleased to see him wearing captain’s bars but shocked to see that his beautiful black hair had turned mostly grey during the four and one half months we had been separated.”

 Both David and Stewart seemed to hold no grudge against Watson for his decision to remain with his B-17 after ordering the rest of his crew to bail out.
 Stewart, who died in Anderson in 2000, noted that Watson had made the difficult decision that he would “rather blow up than freeze to death” if he ended up in the English Channel, and if all the crew had remained in the aircraft it might not have made it to England.